AI-Powered M&A Due Diligence

 Walk-Away

 Consortium-structured mega-deals with dozens of jurisdictions and 50-plus concurrent advisors on a shared room.
-Honest answer today: DATAROOM is not the right tool for this complexity tier.
-We say so up front.
+If the Modular tier cannot reach the deal in three tranches, ask about the Modular pilot first; otherwise we will say so up front.

 Document thresholds reflect current Apple Silicon capacity.
 Next-generation hardware will extend these envelopes.
 We publish them so BD can pitch with numbers, not hope.